TheSergeyPixel/Diablo_G25/README.md

 2. Choose the model you used from **Linear regression matrix** field
 3. **Simulated G25 coordinates** field will auto generate your simulated G25 scores
-4. You can proceed to [Vahaduo admixture calculator](https://vahaduo.github.io/vahaduo/) to estimate admixture proportions and calculate Euclidean distances.<br\>
+4. You can proceed to [Vahaduo admixture calculator](https://vahaduo.github.io/vahaduo/) to estimate admixture proportions and calculate Euclidean distances.

 When you open Vahaduo admixture calculator, you would need to paste your G25 coordinates into **target** field, G25 populations (can be downloaded from another [Vahaduo tool](https://vahaduo.github.io/g25download/)) into **source**